 How to shape your kourabiedes

-Kourabiedes are traditionally made in two different shapes- balls or crescent shapes.
+Kourabiedes are traditionally made in two different shapes- round shapes (aka balls) or crescent shapes.

 These cookies are made year-round but especially around Christmas time, so Christmas shapes can also be used.
 To do this, you roll out your dough into a thick rectangle and use cookie cutters to make them into whatever shape you like (e.g. Christmas trees, stars, etc).